Mayo Clinic Care Network Content

 Safety and side effects

-When used orally at appropriate doses, folic acid is likely safe.
+When taken by mouth at suggested doses, folic acid is likely safe.

 People with allergies might have a reaction to folic acid supplements.
 Warning signs of an allergic reaction include: